Economic Order Quantity (EOQ): Definition, Formula & Benefits

 Assumption of Constant Lead Time

-The EOQ model also assumes that lead time—the period between placing an order and receiving it—remains constant.
+The EOQ model also assumes that lead time—the period between placing and receiving an order—remains constant.
 In practice, however, lead times can vary due to supplier performance, transportation issues, and other disruptions.
 Variable lead times can result in stock-outs or excess inventory, undermining the effectiveness of the EOQ model.

 Neglect of Quantity Discounts

 Many suppliers offer quantity discounts for larger orders, which the basic EOQ model does not account for.
 These discounts can significantly impact the total inventory cost, making it more economical to order larger quantities than the EOQ suggests.
-Businesses must consider these discounts and potentially adjust their order quantities to take advantage of cost savings.
+Businesses must consider these discounts and potentially adjust their order quantities to maximise cost savings.

 Simplified Cost Assumptions

 The EOQ model relies on simplified inventory-related assumptions, including ordering and holding costs.
-These costs can be more complex and may include hidden expenses such as administrative fees, insurance, and depreciation.
-These oversimplifications can lead to less accurate EOQ calculations and suboptimal decision-making.
+However, these costs can be more complex and may include hidden expenses such as administrative fees, insurance, and depreciation.
+Oversimplifications can lead to less accurate EOQ calculations and suboptimal decision-making.

 Difficulty in Accurate Data Collection